PurpleMyst/markdown-blog/pages/README.md

 # Usage

-1. Customize `template.html` to your liking, including CSS styles, headers, footers, scripts, etcetera...
+1. Customize `pageTemplate.html` and `indexTemplate.html` to your liking,
+   including CSS styles, headers, footers, scripts, etcetera...
 2. Place your markdown documents in the `pages/` folder.
 These will be accessible by the index, or by going to the page directly.
 3. Run `node index.js`.